 You’re attached to a certain outcome or timeframe

-If you are absolutely set on your goal achievement looking a certain way within a very specific timeframe, you might actually be sabotaging yourself.
+If you are absolutely set on your goal achievement looking a certain way within a very specific timeframe, rethink.
+You might actually be sabotaging yourself.
 When you set a goal to be achieved within a certain amount of time, let’s say a year, you’re more likely to give up if the goal hasn’t come to fruition by year’s end.

 Releasing firm expectations from time to time can give you some breathing room to see the goal through until it’s fully accomplished, even if that means taking an extra couple of months.